pab1s/granada-parking-segmentation/README.md

-# Parking Segmentation
+# Parking Space Detection in the city of Granada

-Parking Segmentation is a Python project aimed at utilizing advanced machine learning techniques for efficient and accurate segmentation of parking spaces in various environments.
-This project implements several state-of-the-art models to achieve its objectives.
+The Parking Space Detection Project is a comprehensive exploration into applying deep learning models for the semantic segmentation of parking spaces in urban environments.
+Developed with a focus on Granada, Spain, this initiative leverages cutting-edge AI techniques to analyze aerial and street-level imagery for efficient parking space management, aiming to contribute valuable insights into urban planning and traffic control.

 ## Features

-- Implementations of PSPNet, DeepLabV3+, and Dynamic U-Net models.
+- Models Used: Incorporates advanced segmentation models including PSPNet, DeepLabV3+ and Dynamic U-Net.
+- Datasets: Utilizes diverse datasets like UDD5, UAVid and a specially curated Granada dataset, GranadaAerial, to train and validate the models.
-- Custom data augmentation techniques for robust training.
+- Custom Data Augmentation: Employs different data augmentation strategies to enhance model performance under varied urban scenarios.
-- Efficient handling of large-scale image datasets.
-- Evaluation tools for model performance analysis.
+- Transfer Learning: Applies transfer learning to adapt pre-trained models to specific characteristics of urban Granada.
+- Model Evaluation: Detailed performance analysis of each model, showcasing DeepLabV3+ as the most effective for this application.

 ### Training